guitarvydas/fabghoststars/README.md

-Demo of using Drawware to transpile a game script into JSON.
+Demo of using Drawware to transpile a partial game script into JSON.

 # Usage
 - edit the diagram `ghoststars.drawio` (and save)
 - `make`

 # Tour
-For this experiment, I've included all of the `odin0d` code in with the `ghostars` text.
+For this experiment, we've included all of the `odin0d` code in with the `ghoststars` program.

 Presently, there is a dearth of components, so this demo can show only a very simple example.
 In the future, more components will be built up using layers of drawware.

-For this experiment, I've hand-built a `Transpiler` component in Odin which calls Ohm-JS and Fab to do the transpilation.
-This can probably be done better, but I had to start somewhere...
+For this experiment, we've hand-built a `Transpiler` component in Odin which calls Ohm-JS and Fab to do the transpilation.
+This can probably be done better, but we had to start somewhere...

 ## Main